tengu-team/layer-sojobo/docs/tengu.md

   - code: 200
   - message: `String containing every ssh-key per \n`
 * **description**:
   Removes the given ssh-key from the model.
-The ssh-key must be given, not it's fingerprint
+The ssh-key must be given, not it"s fingerprint

 ## **/tengu/controllers/[controller]/models/[model]/applications** <a name="applications"></a>
 #### **Request type**: GET